bthornton505/FarmersMarkets-CLI-app/farmers_markets/NOTES.md

 - Or they can exit the application which will tell the user:
     - "Enjoy the farmers market!" or something along these lines...

+What makes up a market?

+  - A market has a name
+  - A market has a location
+  - A market has a time being held
+  - A market has a description
+  - A market has a potential websit